 The current healthcare climate creates a great opportunity for clinical leadership, pathologists, and caregivers to take a role in optimizing the value of laboratory testing.

 Test utilization management strategies lead to appropriate and timely diagnoses while helping to decrease unnecessary laboratory testing and phlebotomy.
 Such initiatives result in increased patient and provider satisfaction and reduced healthcare costs.

 Our success has been made possible through an open and transparent process, the support of our health system’s leadership, multidisciplinary participation of individuals throughout our organization, and our committee’s willingness to learn and change.

 These are successful strategies we have developed and/or implemented to promote appropriate laboratory testing.

 Laboratory Stewardship Best Practices

-Since 2011, several ongoing interventions have been integrated into the Cleveland Clinic practice, including:
+Since 2011, several ongoing interventions have been integrated into Cleveland Clinic, including: